-James J. Nance is a portrait sculptor who has for 35 years developed his artistic skills and reputation from studios in Minneapolis Minnesota and Loveland Colorado.
+James J. Nance is a portrait sculptor who has developed his artistic skills and unparalleled reputation for the past 35 years.
+He has worked in studios both in Minneapolis, Minnesota, and Loveland, Colorado.
 His expressive and accurate portrait commissions in terra-cotta and bronze have received enthusiastic acclaim and have been acquired by both public and private collections.
-Institutional placements of his Lincoln project, “A Portrait of Transition: Prairie Lawyer and Immortal Conscience”, include the Lincoln-Herndon Law Office Illinois State Historic Site, Springfield Illinois; The Lincoln Home National Historic Site, Springfield, Illinois; and the Lincoln Museum, Ft.
-Wayne, Indiana; The University of Tennessee Knoxville College of Law.
+A Portrait of Transition: Prairie Lawyer and Immortal Conscience is the name of his project on Abraham Lincoln.
+It has been placed in the following institutions: The Lincoln-Herndon Law Office Illinois State Historic Site in Springfield, Illinois; The Lincoln Home National Historic Site in Springfield, Illinois; The Lincoln Museum in Ft.
+Wayne, Indiana; and also at The University of Tennessee Knoxville College of Law.

-Jim also has sculpted the Academy class crest each year since 2012 as well as over 50 large bronze plaques for the Southeast Asia Pavilion.
+Jim has sculpted the class crest for the Air Force Academy each year since 2012, as well as over 50 large bronze plaques for the Southeast Asia Pavilion.

 When not sculpting, James and Jeanne enjoy life with their four dogs: Beau, Kenzie, Tilly, and Miss Molly.
 Jim and Jeanne are also proud to be the caretakers of three beautiful horses: Wilson, Gypsy, and Zoey.

 Jim works from a studio at his home in Loveland.
 His close proximity to several bronze foundries and hundreds of support businesses places him in the epicenter of a thriving artistic culture.
 This abundance of community expertise and mutual support makes Jim feel confident that he could tackle any sculptural commission.
 He welcomes prospective clients to contact him and discuss their project.